Xusr1123/xusr1123.github.io/_pages/about.md

 # About Me
 I am a third-year Ph.D. student in the Department of Computer Science at Nanjing University, advised by Associate Prof. Yuan Yao, Prof. Feng Xu, and Prof. Xiaoxing Ma.
-My research interests primarily include model uncertainty calibration, large language model post-training, and AI for software engineering (AI4SE).
+My research interests primarily include model uncertainty quantification, large language model post-training, and AI for software engineering (AI4SE).
 I am broadly interested in building reliable and trustworthy AI systems that bridge the gap between machine learning and software engineering.

 # 🔥 News